Deep-20/Contact-Tracing/README.md

 Sample Contact Tracing app built on Salesforce Platform.

-##### It's impossible to highlight all offering of this course here, but below are some major modules:
+##### It's impossible to highlight all offering of this project, but below are some major concepts:

 -   Web Application Architecture
 -   Programming Fundamentals